Take a look at our comprehensive guide to London Heathrow Airport (LHR), which serves as a crossroads for the entire world.

 The Concorde Room offers a table-service restaurant as well as relaxation rooms.
 At the two Galleries lounges, you can also enjoy spa treatments.
 The Galleries Arrival Lounge also lets tired travelers freshen up with a shower and massage.

 Heathrow business services – get your work done with ease

-Among other services available to ease your time at Heathrow airport are ATM machines, bag wrapping services, charging stations for phones and laptops, and postal services.
+Among other services available to ease your time at Heathrow airport are ATMs, bag wrapping services, charging stations for phones and laptops, and postal services.

 Dining at Heathrow – international cuisine

 Heathrow offers a wide selection of restaurants, pubs, and quick eateries in all five of its terminals, appealing to the varied appetites of its international travelers.
 Take a look at some of the most popular restaurants in the terminal you’re flying from.

 If you’re flying from Terminal 2, you have quite a few dining choices, including: